 The Oculus Rift S is the most premium Oculus headset on the market.
 The Rift S has a smart and comfortable design and an immersive display.
 Through the Windows Store and SteamVR, there are a wide selection of games and apps.

-This is a great VR headset option if you already own a gaming laptop.
+This is a great VR headset option if you already own a gaming PC.
 Playing SteamVR games on the Oculus Rift S could be a little easier, but it works great when setup.

 Overall, the Oculus Rift S is the best VR headset for the money you can buy right now.